ppy/osu-wiki/wiki/Tournaments/CMT_4K/2017/en.md

 ### Qualification stage

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period:
-   - Room settings are osu!mania, Head To Head, Win Condition: 'ScoreV2'.
+   - Room settings are osu!mania, Head To Head, Win Condition: 'Score v2'.
 Room name must be "CMT4K2017: (Qualification) vs (Qualification)".
    - The maximum amount of player for Qualification stage is 8.
 2. There will be no warm-up maps in Qualification stage, all players are expected to prepare well before the match starts.
 3. Players are not allowed to change slots once the match has started.